-The record date for the meeting is March 9, 2018.
+The record date for the meeting is March 8, 2019.
 Holders of record as of such date can vote in person at the meeting or by proxy.
 By giving us your proxy, you are authorizing the individuals named on the proxy card (the proxies) to vote your shares in the manner you indicate.
-On March 9, 2018, there were 34,668,370 shares of our common stock issued and outstanding.
+On March 8, 2019, there were 34,668,370 shares of our common stock issued and outstanding.

 Our Amended and Restated Articles of Incorporation contain a provision limiting the voting power of any shareholder who acquires more than 10 percent of our outstanding voting stock.
+Shares held in excess of 10 percent are entitled to $1/100^{th}$ vote per share.
 In addition, under the Wisconsin Business Corporation Law, the voting power of shares held by any person in excess of 20 percent of the voting power in the election of directors is limited to 10 percent of the full voting power of the excess shares.
-To our knowledge, neither of these limitations currently applies to any shareholder.